smcclatchy/exp-design/_episodes/05-power-calc.md

 > 1).
 How are they affected by alpha, beta, delta, N?
 > 2).
 If you double the sample size how does delta change?
 > Use formulas, functions, statistical rules of thumb.
+> Share your power curve with your neighbor.
+> How would you choose sample size?
+> What do you consider wasteful sample sizes when
+> looking at these curves?
 >
 > > ## Solution to Challenge 2
 > >